GLAI: GreenLightningAI for Accelerated Training through Knowledge Decoupling: Experimental Results

-All models were optimized using \ac{sgd}.
+All conventional \ac{mlp} baselines, including the reduced \ac{mlp}, are optimized with \ac{sgd} under the conditions reported in Table~\ref{table:training}.
+For the \ac{glai} estimator, we use Adam.
+This choice is motivated by the fact that, after the structural component has been fixed, \ac{glai} no longer optimizes the same parameter space as a standard \ac{mlp}: training is performed over path weights in a linear estimator defined on frozen path contributions.
+This induces a different optimization geometry, with gradients that can be more anisotropic and a loss landscape that is often flatter than in the original \ac{mlp} parameterization.
+In this setting, using the same optimizer is not necessarily the fairest comparison, since \ac{sgd} and adaptive methods interact differently with each parameterization.
+We therefore keep \ac{sgd} for the conventional \acp{mlp}, where it provides a simple and stable baseline with minimal optimizer-induced effects, and use Adam for the \ac{glai} estimator, where coordinate-wise adaptive updates provide more stable optimization.
+Importantly, the reported wall-clock times include the full cost of the optimizer used in each case, so the measured speedups correspond to the actual training pipelines being compared.
+A deeper study of optimizer behavior and loss-geometry in the \ac{glai} parameter space is left for future work.
 Dropout was employed exclusively in the B-family experiments.
 The remaining hyperparameters are summarized in Table~\ref{table:training}, including learning rate (LR) and batch size (BS), which are identical for both \acp{mlp} and \ac{glai}.
 The table also reports the weight decay (WD) values, which differ between \acp{mlp} and their \ac{glai} counterparts.
+This difference is intentional: WD was selected independently for each architecture so as to use the regularization setting that most benefits each model.
+In particular, after the replacement procedure, the \ac{glai} estimator has a simpler, effectively single-layer structure, which makes it more prone to overfitting when weak regularization is used.
+For this reason, \ac{glai} requires a stronger WD than the baseline \ac{mlp} in order to improve generalization and provide a fair comparison between well-tuned versions of both approaches.
 Convergence is determined by early stopping with identical parameter settings for each \ac{mlp} and its corresponding \ac{glai}, ensuring a fair comparison.
 Validation accuracy is monitored for the A- and C-families, whereas validation loss is monitored for the B-family.
 Patience and minimum delta parameters are set according to the experiment: patience of 5 and min delta of 0.1 for A1 and A2; patience of 5 and min delta of $10^{-5}$ for B1; patience of 5 and min delta of 0.01 for B2; and patience of 30 with min delta of 1 for the C-family.

 For \ac{glai} training, the values of WD and $\rho$ (the reduction factor) are reported, along with the number of epochs dedicated to the reduced \ac{mlp} stage (Red.
 Epochs in Table~\ref{table:training}), which is chosen to guarantee structural convergence.
 Finally, the total number of epochs required for \ac{glai} training is reported under Epochs to conv., representing the sum of the reduced \ac{mlp} training epochs and the subsequent epochs until full convergence of the estimator.